I was running around.

 What is an assistant project manager?

 At the top of every project there’s the project manager.
 And these guys always have a lot of stuff on their plate.
-Actually, too many things they are able to take care of.
+Actually, too many things than they can handle (watch my video on the Day in the Life of a Project Manager).

 That’s why they are always in need of helping hands: People who will do the admin stuff for them like booking conference rooms, writing the minutes, preparing slides and other tasks.
 Not having to do low-level work means project leaders can focus on important stuff, such as leading meetings, fixing issues and handling difficult stakeholders.